-Option 3 - Go to the Sector Editor: Pressing the "3" key will place you in the Sector Editor fuction.
+Option 3 - Go to the Sector Editor: Pressing the 3 key will place you in the Sector Editor function.
 These utilities will allow you to view, edit, and modify any sector on a disk.
 Please refer to the Sector Editor portion of this manual for instructions.

-Note that you may press CTRL - C to return to the Senior PROM Main Menu from the Sector Editor.
+Note that you may press CTRL - C or the 1 key to return to the Senior PROM Main Menu from the Sector Editor.